openstack-archive/stx-docs/doc/source/developer_guide/index.rst

       ENV ftp_proxy " http://your.actual_ftp_proxy.com:your_port "
       RUN echo " proxy=http://your-proxy.com:port " >> /etc/yum.conf

 #.
-Build your *<user>:<tag>* base container image with **e.g.**
+Build your *<user>:<tag>* base container image.
+For example, use
-   *user:centos-mirror-repository*
+   *user:centos-mirror-repository*:

    .. code:: sh

       $ docker build --tag $USER:centos-mirror-repository --file Dockerfile .

 #.
-Launch a *<user>* docker container using previously created Docker
+Launch a *<user>* docker container using the previously created Docker
-   base container image *<user>:<tag>* **e.g.**
+   base container image *<user>:<tag>* (e.g.
-   *-centos-mirror-repository*.
+   *-centos-mirror-repository*).
 As /localdisk is defined as the workdir of the container, the same folder name should be used to define the volume.
-The container will start to run and populate a logs and output folders in this directory.
-The container shall be run from the same directory where the other scripts are stored.
+The container will start to run and populate the output folders *logs* and *output* in this directory.
+The container is run from the same directory where the other scripts are stored:

    .. code:: sh

       $ docker run -itd --name $USER-centos-mirror-repository --volume $(pwd):/localdisk $USER:centos-mirror-repository

+   **NOTE**: The above command creates the container in the background.
-   **Note**: the above command will create the container in background, this mean that you need to attach it manually.
-The advantage of this is that you can enter/exit from the container many times as you want.
+   With the container running in the background, you must attach to it manually.
+An advantage of attaching to the container manually is that you can enter and exit from the container as many times as you want.

 *****************
 Download Packages
 *****************

 #.
-Attach to the docker repository previously created
+Attach to the docker repository previously created:

    ::